lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 By providing our `World Model` with examples, we can help our `World Model` to learn to generate instructions by demonstrating the desired thought process and structure for completing tasks.

-!!! hint "Contribute knowledge"
+!!! hint "Contribute to our Knowledge Hub"

-    You can contribute knowledge files for a website of your choice, by creating text files with examples of `objectives`, `thoughts` and `instructions` and submitting your file as a `PR` to our GitHub repo.
+    You can contribute example files for a website of your choice, by creating text files with examples of `objectives`, `thoughts` and `instructions` and submitting your file as a `PR` to our GitHub repo.

     See the [contribution section of the docs](../contributing/contributing.md) for more information.